 back to Learning Resources

-You may find a non-conformance in a service, a product, a process, from a supplier, or in the system itself.
+The non-conformance could be in a service, a product, a process, goods from a supplier, or in the management system itself.
 It occurs when something does not meet the specifications or requirements in some way.
-Those requirements might be defined by the customer, a regulatory body, or in the internal procedures of the company.
+These requirements might be defined by the customer, a regulatory body, or in the internal procedures of the company.

-A non-conformance could be identified through customer complaints, internal audits, external audits, incoming material inspection or simply during normal testing and inspection activities.
+These issues could be identified through customer complaints, internal audits, external audits, incoming material inspection, or simply during normal testing and inspection activities.

 ISO 9001:2015 no longer requires a documented procedure, but you must still keep records ("retain documented information") of the nonconformity and what was done to correct it.

-- how to decide on what immediate actions will be taken to correct the problem, and who is responsible for the decision.
-These immediate actions can be seen as 'damage control' and need to:
+- who will determine what immediate actions will be taken to correct the problem, and what kinds of actions should be taken.
+These immediate corrective actions can be seen as 'damage control' and need to:

 - stop further non-conformance

-- assess the effects of the problem - how much, how bad (e.g. scrap / rework),
+- assess the effects of the problem - how much, how bad, what to do (e.g. scrap / rework),

 - notify affected customers, if necessary